 • Teaching and/or training riders (see exception below).

-People may work with horses primarily for care, which might involve day to day exercising of horses (e.g. grooms, vet nurses) or teaching in a riding school, however if your job involves professional coaching, schooling, training, breaking or production of horses you will not be eligible for this championship.
-If you participate in any ‘professional’ activities on a regular basis please respect the amateur nature of this championship and help your clients instead!
+People may work with horses primarily for care, which might involve day to day exercising of horses (e.g. grooms, vet nurses) or teaching in a riding school.
+If you participate in any ‘professional’ activities on a regular basis, please respect the amateur nature of this championship and help your clients instead!

 You CAN compete across Tours if you fit the relevant restrictions

-Horse/rider combinations can compete in up to 4 championship classes, up to twice at each level and you can compete on one or more days.
-Your classes must not exceed 2 levels, which must be consecutive (Intro, Prelim, Novice, Elementary) e.g. If you qualify for Intro, Prelim & Novice you can compete in Prelim and Novice but not Intro and Novice.
+Horse/rider combinations can compete in 2 levels of championship and you can compete on one or more days.
 You must record a valid qualification for each championship class that you wish to contest.
+Your classes must not exceed 2 levels (Intro, Prelim, Novice, Elementary) and the levels must be consecutive; e.g. If you qualify for Intro, Prelim & Novice you can compete in Prelim and Novice but not Intro and Novice.

 SMALL TOUR CHAMPIONSHIPS

-Small Tour Intro: Horses/ponies not to have earned any BD or BE points.
-Riders not above BD Group 8 or have earned any BE points or foundation points within 3 years from 30th September 2018.
+Small Tour Intro: Horses/ponies not to have earned any BD or BE points (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 8 or have earned any BE points.

-Small Tour Prelim: Horses/ponies not to have earned any BD or BE points.
-Riders not above BD Group 8, not to have earned any BE points or within 3 years from 30th September 2018.
+Small Tour Prelim: Horses/ponies not to have earned any BD or BE points (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 8, not to have earned any BE points

-Small Tour Novice: Horses/ponies not to have earned more than 20 BD or any BE points or more than 49 foundation points.
-Riders – not above BD Group 7, not to have competed at BE Novice or above within 3 years from 30th September 2018.
+Small Tour Novice: Horses/ponies not to have earned more than 20 BD or any BE points or more than 49 foundation points (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 7, not to have competed at BE Novice.

 GRAND TOUR CHAMPIONSHIPS

-Grand Tour Prelim: Horses/ponies not to have earned more than 20 BD or 10 BE points.
-Riders not above BD Group 7, not to have competed at BE Novice or above within 3 years from 30th September 2018.
+Grand Tour Prelim: Horses/ponies not to have earned more than 20 BD or 10 BE points (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 7, not to have competed at BE Novice.

-Grand Tour Novice: Horses/ponies not to have earned more than 49 BD or 20 BE points.
-Riders not above BD Group 6, not to have competed at BE Open Novice or above within 3 years from 30th September 2018.
+Grand Tour Novice: Horses/ponies not to have earned more than 49 BD or 20 BE point (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 6, not to have competed at BE Open Novice.

-Grand Tour Elementary: Horses/ponies not to have earned more than 99 BD or 30 BE points.
-Riders not above BD Group 6, not to have competed at BE Intermediate or above within 3 years from 30th September 2018.
+Grand Tour Elementary: Horses/ponies not to have earned more than 99 BD or 30 BE points (or none in the period 1st January 2016 to the date of this year’s championship).
+Riders not above BD Group 6, not to have competed at BE Intermediate.

 - QUALIFIER CLASSESYou can qualify in unaffiliated competitions, either open or restricted classes and select the championship section relevant to you according to Rules & Restrictions.